Date, time, and location – all you need to know about this year’s race.

 |Location||Battersea Park, SW11 4NJ|

-Official 2018 J.P.
-Morgan Corporate Challenge® London training plan coming soon!.
+Official Training Plan for the 2019 J.P.
+Morgan Corporate Challenge London coming soon!

 |Account Name||JPMorgan Chase Corporate Challenge|